EBI-Metagenomics/mettannotator/README.md

 ### Fast mode

 To reduce the compute time and the amount of resources used, the pipeline can be executed with the `--fast` flag.
-When run in the fast mode, `mettannotator` will skip InterProScan, UniFIRE and SanntiS.
+When run in the fast mode, `mettannotator` will skip InterProScan, UniFIRE, SanntiS and the DIAMOND search of hypothetical proteins against UniRef.
 This could be a suitable option for a first-pass of annotation or if computational resources are limited, however, we recommend running the full version of the pipeline whenever possible.